bytina923/League-of-Legends-Result-Analysis-2024/README.md

  </tr>
  <tr>
   <td> golddiffat10 </td>
-    <th> The gold difference between one player and his rival at 10 minutes in games </th>
+    <td> The gold difference between one player and his rival at 10 minutes in games </td>
  </tr>
  <tr>
   <td> golddiffat15 </td>
-    <th> The gold difference between one player and his rival at 15 minutes in games </th>
+    <td> The gold difference between one player and his rival at 15 minutes in games </td>
   </tr>
  </tr>
   <td> xpdiffat10 </td>
-    <th> The experience difference between one player and his rival at 10 minutes in games </th>
+    <td> The experience difference between one player and his rival at 10 minutes in games </td>
  </tr>
  </tr>
   <td> xpdiffat15 </td>
-    <th> The experience difference between one player and his rival at 15 minutes in games </th>
+    <td> The experience difference between one player and his rival at 15 minutes in games </td>
   </tr>

 </table>